pingcap/docs/develop/dev-guide-sample-application-spring-boot.md

     </dependency>
     ```

-2. Then introduce **Hibernate** dependencies from version `6.0.0.Beta2` and above, as shown in this [dependency file](https://github.com/pingcap-inc/tidb-example-java/blob/main/spring-jpa-hibernate/pom.xml#L53), using version `6.0.0.CR2` as an example:
+2. Introduce **Hibernate** dependencies from `6.0.0.Beta2` or a later version, as shown in this [dependency file](https://github.com/pingcap-inc/tidb-example-java/blob/main/spring-jpa-hibernate/pom.xml#L53):

     {{< copyable "" >}}